openc/openc_bot/README.md

       |_spec # for the specs
       |_tmp # temporary store.
 Will not be persisted through deployments

+## Helper methods
+By extending OpencBot, you'll have access to the following methods which may be helpful in obtaining, saving and transforming data.
+More detailed usage is found in the generated code and README for new bots.

+### Relating to sqlite
+`save_data`

+    eg: MyBot.save_data([:unique_key, :other_unique_key], data, 'ocdata')
+    The primary method of saving to the sqlite db.
+    Params: uniq\_keys, values\_array, db\_name

+`insert_or_update`

+    Similar but attempts to update the row based on the unique_key

+`get_var`
+`save_var`

+    Allows bot authors to store small bits of information between runs e.g. where a counter was up to in a search in case of needing to restart.

+`select`

+    Convenience method for selecting records for the sqlite db

+`save_run_report`

+    Used by Open corporates to monitor the status of the bot

+### Other
+* scrape

+    Retrieves a resource from the web and returns a string eg.
+    `MyBot.scrape("https://google.com") # returns a string of the page source`

 ## Format of exported data

  To be written

+## General tips on writing a bot

+All data sources are different, so the following are just pointers as opposed to rules.

+### Break it into stages

+Think about breaking the scraping process down into three stages.
+This is sometimes referred to as "Extract, Transform, Load"

+"Extract" would mean saving the pages/data to the data folder.
+"Transform" means loading these files from the data folder and parsing them into the right format (probably a hash).
+The final step, "Load", simply means saving them the the database using the `save_data` method.

+Saving to disk first provides some benefits in terms of being able to re-run a scraper on failure.
+It also makes it easier to trace if there have been problems with the data.

+### Write some specs

+Specs aren't 100% required but they can help.
+Seeing as scraping involves retrieving resources it's best to be careful when writing specs that you don't request files every time they run, otherwise you might find yourself getting blocked!
+You can achieve this by stubbing out the `scrape` method and returning content from the `spec/dummy_responses` folder (see `spec_helper.rb` for details).

+### Check with your own eyes

+It's always a good idea to look at the data you've collected to see if you're happy with it.
+There are several good sqlite clients available, or alternatively you can use the command line - `sqlite3 path/to/my/database.db` Check to see for any obvious issues before submitting your bot.

+### Documentation, documentation, documentation

+You often learn a lot about a domain whilst working on a scraper and it's important that this is saved with the bot.
+Follow the instructions in the generated `README` file and you should be off to a good start.
+It's important for others to be able to review and understand what you've written in case they need to work on it in future.

 ## Contributing